Alatchakra: Circle of Desire: Cast

 Apart from the main protagonist in Alatchakra, students of dramatics in various universities have acted in various side characters.

 Production

 Alatchakra is the first Bangladeshi film made in 3D.
 Habibur Rahman was inspired from Jean-Luc Godard's experimental 3D film Goodbye to Language.
-The film has got maximum grant of 60 lakh (6 million) Taka from the Bangladesh Government in 2018.
+The film has got maximum grant of 6 million Taka from the Bangladesh Government in 2018.